gewarren/docs/docs/framework/wcf/samples/channel-factory.md

 ### To run the sample cross machine

-1. Replace "localhost" in the following code with the fully-qualified name of the machine that is running the service.
+1. Replace "localhost" in the following code with the fully qualified name of the machine that is running the service.

     ```csharp
     EndpointAddress address = new EndpointAddress("http://localhost/servicemodelsamples/service.svc");